Learn how to calculate the difference between two dates in Excel. Maybe you have tried…

 Remove the border around a range of cells in Excel

 Once you create a border around cells in Excel, you can always remove a border in Excel.
-You can choose whether you want to remove all borders at once or one cell border at a time.
+You can choose whether to remove all borders at once or one cell border at a time.

 Remove all cell borders in Excel